Bruce Bilson

 Bruce Bilson (born May 19, 1928) is an American film director and television director.
 He is most notable for his work as a regular director on the spy spoof Get Smart.
 He won the 1967–1968 Primetime Emmy Award for Outstanding Directing for a Comedy Series for the third season Get Smart episode "Maxwell Smart, Private Eye".

 Life and career

 Bilson was born in Brooklyn to Jewish parents.
-His mother, Hattie Bilson (née Dratwa; 1907-2004), was an American screenwriter, and his father, George Bilson (1902–1981), was a British producer/writer/director of Ashkenazi Jewish descent who was born in Leeds, England.
+His mother, Hattie Bilson (née Dratwa; 1907–2004), was an American screenwriter, and his father, George Bilson (1902–1981), was a British producer/writer/director of Ashkenazi Jewish descent who was born in Leeds, England.
 His brother, Malcolm is a fortepianist and professor of piano at Cornell University.

 Bilson graduated from UCLA School of Theater, Film and Television in 1950.

 Family

 Bilson married Mona Weichman on August 31, 1955; they divorced in 1976.
-They had two children, Danny Bilson (born 1956), a film and video game writer/producer and father of Rachel Bilson, and Julie Ahlberg, a film producer.
+They had two children, Danny Bilson (born 1956), a film and video game writer/producer and father of actress Rachel Bilson, and Julie Ahlberg, a film producer.

 Bilson married Renne Jarrett in 1981.